pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

     }
 }
 ```
  One of the most notable features of TypeScript is that it provides classes and ability to <code>import</code> and <code>export</code> snippets of code.
-Such features make the code more maintanable and more familiar to programmers who are not used to JavaScript's idiosyncracies.
+Such features make the code more maintainable and more familiar to programmers who are not used to JavaScript's idiosyncracies.

  Here, you can see how the <code>Http</code> provider is imported into the file and then made available in the constructor of the <code>HomeComponent</code> class.
 Doing http requests is done similarly to Angular 1's <code>$http.get()</code> service, but the syntax of the promise is handled a little bit differently - <code>subscribe</code> acts similarly to <code>$promise.then()</code> and the functions for resolving the promise use EcmaScript 6's arrow syntax.
 To make it more familiar, the Angular 2 <code>data => this.message = data.json().some</code> translates to <code> function(data) { $scope.message = data.some } </code> in Angular 1.
 Another interesting feature is that  variables can have a strong type, as it is demonstrated with the <code> message: string; </code> component variable.